Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling-passive/final/README.md

 ## Experimental Method

+This part of the project focused on designing and building a low-cost, scalable experimental setup to test evaporative cooling performance using Jute, Cotton, and Linen wraps.
 To test evaporative cooling performance, a developed **controlled model** is used:

 - 500mL plastic bottles (representing kiosk containers)